 • Surf Bikes!

-On a few occasions I’ve been fortunate enough to live withing biking distance of a surf break.
+On a few occasions I’ve been fortunate enough to live within biking distance of a surf break.
 One of my favorite activities to do in this situation is outfit a bicycle with a surfboard rack and use it for transportation to the beach.

 GT Karakoram – 2007